I have received a lot of awesome feedback and questions with regards to this picture of our dinner on the5oclockrush on Instagram

 Smoking meat is all about low and slow.
 The temperatures for smoking meat should be around 225-275 degrees, and not any higher, which goes for both the oven and the grill.
 Smoking meat is an all day process so be prepared the night before or early morning.
 It takes at least 4 to 6 hours, sometimes more depending on your meat preference.

 On the grill, place the meat of choice off to the side, not directly over coals.
-This indirect cooking method will allow for the full smokey flavor, without over cooking your meat.
+This indirect cooking method will allow for the full smoky flavor, without over cooking your meat.

 Remove the meat using meat thermometer to determine its doneness and it has reached the right temperature.